-PRNewswire/ — The report “Rare Earth Metals Market by Type (Lanthanum, Cerium, Neodymium, Praseodymium, Samarium, Europium, & Others), and Application (Magnets, Metals Alloys, Polishing, Additives, Catalysts, Phosphors, & Others) – Global Trends & Forecast to 2018”, defines and segments the global rare earth metal market with analysis and forecasting of the global volume and revenue.
-The rare earth metals market demand will grow at a CAGR of 9% from 2013 to 2018 and reach 192,000 tons.
+PRNewswire/ — The report “Rare Earth Metals Market by Type (Lanthanum, Cerium, Neodymium, Praseodymium, Samarium, Europium, & Others).
+In addition Application (Magnets, Metals Alloys, Polishing, Additives, Catalysts, Phosphors, & Others) – Global Trends & Forecast to 2018.
+It’s defining and segmenting the global rare earth metal market.
+All with analysis and forecasting of the global volume and revenue.
+So the rare earth metals market demand grew at a CAGR of 9% from 2013 to 2018 reaching 192,000 tons.

-Rare earth minerals are widely used in tablets, devices and cell phones.
+Most noteworthy folks, rare earth minerals are widely used in things we use every day.
+Such as tablets, devices and cell phones.

-As reported before, while Americans are well educated on the benefits of recycling bottles, cans and paper, the same can’t be said of electronic devices.
-The proliferation of new cell phones and tablets has led to a growing glut of “e-waste” piling up in people’s homes, as well as a lack of understanding about what to do with broken, unwanted or outdated devices.
+As reported before, Americans educated on the benefits of recycling bottles, cans and paper.
+However the same can’t be said of electronic devices.
+Proliferating new cell phones and tablets has led to a growing glut of “e-waste” piling up in people’s homes, as well as a lack of understanding about what to do with broken, unwanted or outdated devices.

 Browse 103 market data tables, 31 figures spread through 228 pages and in-depth TOC on “Rare Earth Metals Market – Global Trends & Forecast to 2018”

-Cerium oxide is used in almost all of the applications in significant quantities.
-Hence, it holds the largest market share among the rare earth metals with almost 40% of the total demand in 2013.
-After cerium oxide, lanthanum oxide captured a maximum share of around 23.8% in 2013.
-Lanthanum oxide is widely used in almost all industries such as green technology, automotive, and general industries such as electronics, constructions, and others.
+Cerium oxide used in almost all the applications in significant quantities.
+Hence, it holds the largest market share among the rare earth metals.
+That’s with almost 40% of the total demand in 2013 alone.
+After cerium oxide, lanthanum oxide captured a greatest share of around 23.8% in 2013.
+Also, Lanthanum oxide is widely used in almost all industries.
+Tech like green technology and automotive.
+Also general industries such as electronics, constructions, and others.

-The report forecasts volume and revenue of the global rare earth metals market with respect to main regions such as North America, Europe, Asia-Pacific, and Rest of the World.
-Major countries such as China, the U.S., Canada, Brazil, and others were analyzed.
+So the report forecasts volume and revenue of the global rare earth metals market.
+They do this with respect to main regions.
+Such as North America, Europe, Asia-Pacific, and Rest of the World.
+Therefore, major countries such as China, U.S., Canada, Brazil, and others analyzed.

-The report segments the global rare earth metals market by type, application, and geography.
+The report segments the global earth metals market by type, application, and geography.
 It also focuses on market share analysis and market metrics such as drivers, restraints, and opportunities.
-Top and local players in the global rare earth metals market have been identified and profiled.
+Top and local players in the global rare earth metals market identified and profiled.

 Permanent Magnet Market, By Types (NdFeB, Ferrite, SmCo, Alnico), End User Industry (Consumer Electronics, General Industrial, Automotive, Medical Technology, Environment & Energy, Aerospace & Defense, Others) & Geography – Trends & Forecast To 2018